What is a Semantic Layer?

 A semantic layer strikes the perfect balance between the extremes.
-Users are able to make changes to the data at a logical level, so data admins don’t have to worry about users corrupting data sources.
+Users can make changes to the data at a logical level, so data admins don’t have to worry about users corrupting data sources.

 Reduce Data Latency

 Some data has a shelf life and can become stale or worthless if it’s not used quickly.
-This is especially important with IoT environments, such as manufacturing and logistics.
+This is especially important in IoT environments, such as manufacturing and logistics.

 Semantic Layer Use Cases